 - Season: Year-round, with no services or fees before May 15 or after Thanksgiving Day.

-- Bring: Layers (as weather can change at a moment’s notice), waterproof jacket, plenty of food and water, camping gear, sunscreen, toilet paper, bugspray, sturdy hiking boots
+- Bring: Layers (as weather can change at a moment’s notice), a waterproof jacket, plenty of food and water, camping gear, sunscreen, toilet paper, bug spray, and sturdy hiking boots.

-Click here for more information and for a complete list of Berg Lake Trail hikes!
+Click here for more information and a complete list of Berg Lake Trail hikes.

 Other Information

 If you want to continue your outdoor adventure, there are plenty of campgrounds in Jasper!
-Whether you are pitching a tent, or want to hook up to a fully serviced site, there are a few different options available.
-We recommend reserving a spot as far in advance as you can, or you can try your luck at one of the many first-come first-served options.
+Whether you are pitching a tent or want to hook up to a fully serviced site, there are a few different options available.

 Need some help planning your itinerary?
 Check out our guide for all the things to do while visiting Jasper.